Tanjingw/jtanucph/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate student at the University of Copenhagen, my main research is development economics and labour economics based on structural form.
-Specifically, my recent projects are social integration of migrant population using Household Behaviour Structural Model, and the impact of a quasi-natural experiment about inland waterway navigation on economic development using Dynamic Spatial Structural Model.
+I am a postgraduate student at University of Copenhagen and my main research is on labour and development economics combining reduced and structural form.
+Specifically, my most recent research is based on a dynamic spatial structure theory model that investigates the impact of urban characteristics on the social behaviour of mobile populations.
+Another of my projects is a study of the impact of the Three Gorges Navigation Quasi-Natural Experiment on economic development.
 {style="text-align: justify;"}